 Ordinarily, people have their first outbreak between the ages of 15 and 35, but it can appear at any age.
 Approximately one-third of those who get psoriasis are under 20 years old when the disease first surfaces.

-Every year, roughly 20,000 children under 10 years of age are diagnosed with psoriasis.
-Sometimes it is misdiagnosed because it is confused with other skin diseases.
+Sometimes psoriasis in children is misdiagnosed because it is confused with other skin diseases.
 Symptoms include pitting and discoloration of the nails, severe scalp scaling, diaper dermatitis or plaques similar to that of adult psoriasis on the trunk and extremities.
 Psoriasis in infants is uncommon, but it does occur.
 Only close observation can determine if an infant has the disease.